ucsf-deb/bifs/README.rst

 	    wavelengths corresponding to that size could enhance the sensitivity of the analysis.
-The scipy.signal package provides a number of filters meant to applied in the time (image) domain to charactrize properties in the Fourier domain.
-Providing these shapes for aplication in the Fourier domain for BIFS was straightforward and might be interesting to experiment with re. effective image feature enhancement.
+The scipy.signal package provides a number of filters meant to applied in the time (image) domain to characterize properties in the Fourier domain.
+Providing these shapes for application in the Fourier domain for BIFS was straightforward and might be interesting to experiment with re. effective image feature enhancement.

-    bump_types - set of choices for "bump" filter types to add to k-space paramter function; uses scipy.signal window types
+    bump_types - set of choices for "bump" filter types to add to k-space parameter function; uses scipy.signal window types
                  so consult that documentation for available types - currently only types that only require window type name and size are used - current choices are: